26012 Marguerite Pkwy, Suite 0, Mission Viejo, CA 92692

 Suppose your pet swallows or is exposed to poisonous substances such as rat poison, fertilizer, cleaning supplies, human medicine, or foods that are not safe for animals.
 In that case, you’ll want to call an emergency vet.

 This is also true if your pet swallows an object they were not supposed to, such as a toy, poisonous plant, or household item.
-If you notice your pet has any difficulty breathing, you’d do well to inspect your dog’s mouth and get in touch with an emergency veterinarian as soon as possible.
+If you notice your pet has any difficulty breathing, you’ll do well to inspect your dog’s mouth and get in touch with an emergency veterinarian as soon as possible.

 Physical Trauma